huonglt/reactiveJS/README.md

 To support module import ES 6 in node v7, I'm using babel-plugin-transform-es2015-modules-commonjs

+To see how reactive RxJs handle asynchronous HTTP request, checkout client/cycles/userRepo.js To see how reactive Rxjs handle simple synchronous logic, checkout client/cycles/pingPong.js

 I started with reactive programing from java.
 And really enjoy it.

 ## Prerequisite